OfficeDev/office-js-docs-pr/docs/overview/office-add-in-availability.md

 > <sup>1</sup> To require Identity API set 1.3 in your add-in code, check if it's supported by calling `isSetSupported('IdentityAPI', '1.3')`.
 Declaring it in your add-in's manifest isn't supported.
 You can also determine if the API is supported by checking that it's not `undefined`.
 For further details, see [Using APIs from later requirement sets](../reference/requirement-sets/outlook-api-requirement-sets.md#using-apis-from-later-requirement-sets).
 >
 > <sup>2</sup> Added with post-release updates.
+>
+> <sup>3</sup> Support for the new Mac UI (preview) is available from Outlook version 16.38.506.
+For more information, see the [Add-in support in Outlook on new Mac UI](../outlook/compare-outlook-add-in-support-in-outlook-for-mac.md#add-in-support-in-outlook-on-new-mac-ui-preview) section.

 > [!IMPORTANT]
 > Client support for a requirement set may be restricted by Exchange server support.
 See [Outlook JavaScript API requirement sets](../reference/requirement-sets/outlook-api-requirement-sets.md#requirement-sets-supported-by-exchange-servers-and-outlook-clients) for details about the range of requirement sets supported by Exchange server and Outlook clients.